athoma5/athoma5.github.io/_pages/about.md

 I subsequently undertook a program of study at George Mason University, where I received a PhD in Economics.
 I was funded in my studies in recognition of academic excellence, and during my time as a graduate assistant I taught classes and assisted in research that has been published in academic journals.
 My [research interests](/_pages/research.md) include industrial organization, development, and economic history.

-Outside of my academic pursuits, I enjoy hiking, board games, and recently learning to play chess.
+Outside of my academic pursuits, I enjoy hiking, board games, and most recently learning to play chess.
 These activities allow me to take a break from my research and explore new ways of thinking and problem-solving.